ubccr/akrr/docs/AKRR_IOR_Deployment.md

 single file and RESOURCE_SPECIFIC_OPTION_N_to_N will be passed to IOR for tests there all processes writes to their own independent files.

-Bellow is a fragment example from ior.app.conf which will instruct IOR to use striping equal to the number of nodes when all processes write to a single file.
+Below is a fragment example from ior.app.conf which will instruct IOR to use striping equal to the number of nodes when all processes write to a single file.

 **appkernel_run_env_template fragment of ior.app.conf**